userdw/Arduino_101_Starter_Kit/1_Blinking_and_Fading_a_LED/README.md

 * LED Module (1)

 Assemble the modules following these steps:
-Markup : 1. hello
-         2. hello
-Plug the Adapter Shield to the top of Genuino 101, then plug the LED Module to 9th header on the Adapter Shield
+1. Plug the Adapter Shield to the top of Genuino 101
+2. Plug the LED Module to the header on the Adapter Shield labelled **9**